Tempeh Stir Fry | Broccoli & Red Peppers

 We usually serve stir-fries over rice, pasta, quinoa, or couscous.

-How to make tempeh stir-fry
+How to make tempeh broccoli stir-fry

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

+STEP #2: Cut the tempeh into 1/2″ cubes.
 Chop broccoli, onion, red pepper, garlic, and ginger.

-Heat the veggie broth or water in a wok or large skillet and add the tempeh, veggies, soy sauce or tamari, and maple syrup.
+STEP #3: Heat the veggie broth or water in a wok or large skillet and add the tempeh, veggies, soy sauce or tamari, and maple syrup.
 Cook and stir over medium-high heat until the tempeh is lightly browned and the vegetables are tender-crisp.

 I am often asked about which nonstick pan I use, and my favorite is the 12″ Stone Earth Ozeri Fry Pan.
 There are actually two of them in my kitchen, and I use them daily.

-Serve over hot couscous or rice.
+STEP #4: Serve over hot couscous, rice, or even noodles.

-Tempeh high in protein
+Tempeh is high in protein

 Sliced tempeh on wooden board with cup of marinade in background